twitter-dart/twitter-cards/SECURITY.md

 <!-- /TOC -->

-This document outlines security procedures and general policies for the `twitter_card` project created by `Kato Shinya`.
+This document outlines security procedures and general policies for the `twitter_cards` project created by `Kato Shinya`.

 ## 1.1.
 Reporting a Bug

-The team and community take all security bugs in `twitter_card` seriously.
+The team and community take all security bugs in `twitter_cards` seriously.
-Thank you for improving the security of `twitter_card`.
+Thank you for improving the security of `twitter_cards`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.